Configure Your Workflow

 - run: docker run myapp

-See riseproject-dev/riscv-runner-images:runner/Dockerfile.ubuntu for the complete list
+See riseproject-dev/riscv-runner-images for the complete list and versions-map.json for pinned versions.

 Runner lifecycle